benhenshaw/rhythm/doc/final.md

 ## Background
 <!-- Discuss the high-level design of the game as it relates to other games, emphasising what is novel about it. -->
-In order to differentiate my project from games that have come before it, I sought to find an aspect of the game-play that I could innovate on.
+In order to differentiate my project from games that have come before it, I sought to find an aspect of the game-play to innovate on.
 I decided to explore the concept of multi-player, and the experiences that two players have when they need to interact together directly.
+While my initial inspiration came from Rhythm Heaven, in which each mini-game's solution is a pattern that can be memorised perfectly, I wanted to explore more free-form interaction.
+Wrought rhythm tracks also do not allow the game to react to the player's actions, beyond giving them a score.
+Also, if the game can react to player action, in a two-player context, one player's actions can affect the other.

 ### Planning the Implementation
-Software written today generally sits atop a large stack of software written by others.
-Taking any 'modern' website as an example; many web-based libraries are used (each of which must be downloaded to the user's machine, or ready in the browser's cache).
-All of these libraries are written in JavaScript or perhaps some higher abstraction level, compiled to JavaScript.
-This JavaScript code is run by an interpreter, utilising a virtual machine and possibly a JIT compiler.
-This code is sand-boxed, to improve security (although exploits seem to be discovered often).
-All of this sits inside the browser, which also has a rendering engine for the HTML and CSS code, and likely relies (as most modern browser such as FireFox and Chrome do) on a rendering library that provides routines to render objects using the system's graphics API, implemented by the graphics driver, in a window that is created using the Operating System's API, in a process that is launched by the language's run-time, which calls OS code, which calls into the kernel.

-At each level, the people involved have their own ideas and concerns, and build their piece of software around this.
-If they are designing libraries, they are likely to make decisions that support the most general case at all times.
-I argue that any software one writes has specific problems, and that generic solutions to specific problems are bad solutions.
+Since the initial idea was conceived, I wanted to implement as much of the project as possible, not relying on libraries or other tools.
+I wanted to do this for educational purposes, but also in an attempt to build a high-quality piece of software.

 <!-- Discuss the technical sub-systems of the project, with examples and critiques of how they are implemented in other games.
 (Several paragraphs.) -->